G Adventures vs Intrepid?

 Phuket Sailing Adventure – Intrepid – 7 days

-Super relaxed way to get about the best snorkel spots, beaches and islands.
+Sailing around Thailand’s islands with Intrepid is a super relaxed way to get about the best snorkel spots, beaches and islands.
 There are loads of great stops such as Railay Beach and Ko Phi Phi.
+Read my full Intrepid review here.

-Kenya Wildlife Adventure – Intrepid – 8 days
+Kenya Wildlife Adventure – Intrepid Travel – 8 days

 Galapagos on board the Monserrat – G Adventures – 10 days

-The best way to see The Galapagos and I cannot recommend it enough.
+The best way to see The Galapagos is by a G Adventures budget cruise and I cannot recommend it enough.
 From the food to the rooms to the guides – it was all brilliant.
 But the main highlight is the wildlife – from spotting orcas to swimming with curious sea lions!
-Read about it here.
+Read about it here in this G Adventures review ➡️ Galapagos G Adventure review.

-Combining the main highlights Cusco, Lake Titicaca and Machu Picchu.
-Choose between The Inca Trail or The Lares trek – I personally recommend the Lares trek. read about it here.
+This Peru G Adventures tour combines the main highlights Cusco, Lake Titicaca and Machu Picchu.
+Choose between The Inca Trail or The Lares trek – I personally recommend the Lares trek.
+Click here ➡️ to read more about The Lares Trek in my G Adventures Lares review or read my detailed Classic Peru G Adventures review.

 Indochina Discovery – G Adventures – 30 days

-Visits all the main highlights in Thailand, Laos, Cambodia and Vietnam from Angkor Wat to Halong Bay.
+Visits all the main highlights in Thailand, Laos, Cambodia and Vietnam with G Adventures from Angkor Wat to Halong Bay.
 My favourite though was Luang Prabang in Laos.
 So much culture and scenery and it’s incredibly peaceful!
 Kuang Si Waterfalls are the best I have ever seen.
 Read about my Laos experience here.
+This trip is a brilliant overview of SouthEast Asia featuring beaches, mountains, coast and culture.
+Perfect for a mini-sabbatical!

 A great combination of rural and city locations.
 The visit to Koh Samui actually takes you to a really peaceful deserted beach – an oasis of calm on the renowned party island so don’t let the name put you off!
 This was one of my highlights!

 So what are you waiting for?
 Get booking your G Adventures or Intrepid Adventure!
 You won’t regret it!
+I hope you’ve found this review helpful.
 Click these links to see if any of their trips inspire YOUR next adventure!